How to Fix a Water Heater Pilot Light

 When Not to Replace the Thermocouple

 Some gas water heaters have a “closed” burner chamber, which is difficult to access.
-We recommend that you call a service pro to fix this type.
+We recommend that you call a service pro to fix this type of heater.
 Also, some gas water heaters don’t have pilots.
 Let the pros fix these as well.